nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/access/index.md

 about: https://gitlab.com/nofusscomputing/infrastructure/configuration-management/centurion_erp
 ---

 The Access module provides the multi-tenancy for this application.
-Tenancy is organized into tenants, which contain teams which contain users.
+Tenancy is organized into tenants, which contain roles which contain users or groups.
 As part of this module, application permission checking is also conducted.

 ## Components